Sdamirsa/Stapp_in_colonochartreview_v1.0_stable/Readme.md

 # Project Aim
-Creating a streamlit app for reviewing colonoscopy and pathology notes and filling in a form for specimens and colonoscopy quality
+Creating a streamlit app for more efficient review of colonoscopy and pathology notes and filling in a form for specimens and colonoscopy quality

 # Team
 Me : ) with the longest name ever, Seyed Amir Ahmad Safavi-Naini